-As the sun sets on these long, hot summer days, plans begin to return to school.
-Buying new clothes, a backpack, labels (please, please label everything!) … but perhaps the most important transition is the one of the child walking into a new classroom and starting a new school year.
+As the sun sets on these long, hot summer days, caregivers begin planning for their children's return to school.
+Perhaps the most important transition is the one of the child walking into a new classroom and starting a new school year.
 It can be scary for them and for you!

 Here are a few tips to ensure success: